-Ironically, these three defeats pushed the West into a new direction and transformed it into an imperialist power.
+Ironically, the consequence of these three defeats was that the West was pushed into a wholly new direction, one that would transform it into an imperialist power.

 From the time of the Roman Empire, the West had aimed to create a land route which would place its traders in direct contact with the Indian producers of spices and the Chinese producers of silk.
 They were paying a massive premium to the middlemen who brought these products from India and China.
 A lot of foreign exchange could be saved through a direct connection between Western traders and Asian producers.
 The failure of the crusades and the fall of the Byzantine Empire meant that the West could not enter the Middle East and take a land route to India and China.
 The only way by which the West could reach India and China was by sea.